Fiddle Leaf Fig elevates mood and improve oxygen levels around the house, but those offerings may falter when grown in the wrong soil mix.

 Therefore, position them in an east window where they can get warmth from the morning sunlight.

-The Fiddle Leaf Figs will immediately begin to revolt and exhibit signs of distress when the chosen soil mix is wrong.
+The Fiddle Leaf Figs will exhibit distress when the soil mix is faulty.

 Some major signs of improper soil use you should actively seek out are as follows.